gfacciol/pvflip/README.md

-# Python vflip an OpenGL accelerated image viewer
+# pvflip an OpenGL accelerated image viewer

 ## Features:
    * Smoothly inspect and zoom high dynamic range images with a simple interface using the mouse and modifier keys
    * Can visualize a large collection of image formats and bit depths (integer and float): PNG, PNM, JPG, TIFF, EXR, camera RAW, VRT, and other more obscure formats like PFM, FLO and MW
    * Drag-and-drop on a running instance to add files to the current view list and remove with (-)
    * Support for retina displays
+   * Take snapshots of the current window content
    * [Precompiled binaries for Windows and MAC](https://github.com/gfacciol/pvflip/releases/tag/v0.6)

 # Running the program: No need for installation